Arab cuisine: Arabian Peninsula

+Kabsa (كبسة) or makbūs/machbūs (مكبوس Gulf pron.: [mɑtʃˈbuːs]) is an Arab mixed rice dish that originates from Yemen.
+It is commonly regarded as a national dish in all the countries of the Arabian Peninsula.
+It can also be found in regions such as southern Iran, Gaza in Palestine, and the Malabar Coast of India.

 The cuisine of Yemen is in some ways distinct from other Arab cuisines.
 As in most Arab countries, chicken, goat, and lamb are eaten more often than beef, and fish is eaten mostly in coastal areas.

 However, cheese, butter, and other dairy products are less common, especially in the cities and other urban areas.
 As with other Arab cuisines, the most widespread beverages are tea and coffee; tea is usually flavored with cardamom, clove, or mint, and coffee with cardamom.
 Karakaden, Naqe'e Al Zabib, and diba'a are the most widespread cold beverages.

-Although each region has their own variation, saltah (سلتة) is considered the national dish of Yemen.
-The base is a brown meat is called maraq (مرق), a dollop of fenugreek froth, and sahawiq (سحاوق) or sahowqa (a mixture of chili peppers, tomatoes, garlic, and herbs ground into a salsa.)
+Although each region has its own variation, saltah (سلتة) is considered the national dish of Yemen.
+The base is a brown meat is called maraq (مرق), a dollop of fenugreek froth, and sahawiq (سحاوق) or sahowqa (a mixture of chili peppers, tomatoes, garlic, and herbs ground into a salsa).

 Rice, potatoes, scrambled eggs, and vegetables are common additions to saltah.
 It is eaten with flat bread known as mulawah, which serves as a utensil to scoop up the food.

 Other dishes widely known in Yemen include aseed, fahsa, thareed, samak mafi, mandi, fattah, shakshouka, shafut, bint al-sahn, kabsa, jachnun, harees and Hyderabadi haleem.